zhenhad/HW2_-Problem3_NetworkPlayground-/playground.md

 so increasing model capacity will not necessarily improve the model, theoritally it increase flexiblity but it has its own draw backs like overfitting because of a lot of parameters, and would make the network more expensive.\\
 # Screenshot
 ![image](https://github.com/zhenhad/HW2_-Problem3_NetworkPlayground-/assets/39483728/62b75cda-44ee-4bd8-935a-f8ec157aa696)

+\\
+## Neural Net Initialization

+This exercise uses the XOR data again, but looks at the repeatability of training Neural Nets and the importance of initialization.
+\\

+Task 1: \\

+Run the model as given four or five times.
+Before each trial, hit the Reset the network button to get a new random initialization.
+(The Reset the network button is the circular reset arrow just to the left of the Play button.)
+Let each trial run for at least 500 steps to ensure convergence.
+What shape does each model output converge to?
+What does this say about the role of initialization in non-convex optimization?
+\\